 Seth Lover

-In short, it was the designer who created and patented the humbucker pickup, And so was used initially on the Les Paul in 1957.
+In short, the designer created and patented the humbucker pickup, And so it was used initially on the Les Paul in 1957.

 A set-in neck